-And those who begin working as Medical Administrative Assistants often find themselves so interested in patient care and practice management that they move on to pursue careers in related fields including nursing and Healthcare Administration.
+And those who begin working as medical administrative assistants often find themselves so interested in patient care and practice management that they move on to pursue careers in related fields including nursing and Healthcare Administration.

-Medical Administrative Assistants who take and pass the CMMA test are eligible for highly-respected positions within medical practices and offices.
+Medical administrative assistants who take and pass the CMMA test are eligible for highly-respected positions within medical practices and offices.

 Though recertification and continuing education are not required, those who earn this credential may consider expanding their capabilities and earning potential by pursuing additional education in the area of Billing and Coding or Electronic Health Records.

-There are a number of professional organizations and societies open to Medical Administrative Assistants, and their websites provide invaluable insights into the career and the opportunities available.
+There are a number of professional organizations and societies open to medical administrative assistants, and their websites provide invaluable insights into the career and the opportunities available.
 Some of these include the American Association of Healthcare Administrative Management, the Association for Healthcare Administrative Professionals and the Healthcare Billing and Management Association.

-Part Nine Medical Administrative Assistant FAQs
+Part Ten Medical Administrative Assistant FAQs

 How much do Medical Administrative Assistants make a year?